adjust/dev-docs/docs/ios/configuration/deep-link/resolution.md

 4. Your app receives the returned URL and opens deep link content and displays it to the user.
 Your app also calls the [`appWillOpenUrl` method](#ios-appwillopenurl-invocation) in the Adjust SDK with the returned URL.
 This sends the resolved URL to Adjust's servers to be recorded.

 :::{note}
-If a user who does not have your app installed clicks on the redirect URL, iOS handles this as a normal web URL and redirects the user to the App Store.
-In this case, link resolution is not applicable.
+If a user who doesn't have your app installed clicks on the redirect URL, iOS handles this as a normal web URL and redirects the user to the App Store.
+In this case, link resolution isn't applicable.
 :::

 ## Use cases